Foundation Against Intolerance and Racism: Opposition to diversity, equity and inclusion policies

-In April, a federal grant program supporting American history and civics education projects that, among other criteria, “incorporate racially, ethnically, culturally, and linguistically diverse perspectives” was opposed by Mitch McConnell and FAIR.
+In April, FAIR opposed a federal grant program supporting American history and civics education projects that, among other criteria, "incorporate racially, ethnically, culturally, and linguistically diverse perspectives".
 FAIR also highlighted, as a "profile in courage", a legal challenge to a debt relief program for Black farmers.

 In June, FAIR started a campaign to support Dana Stangel-Plower, who resigned from the Dwight-Englewood School due to what she called "essentialist, racialist thinking".
-In her resignation letter, which was published by FAIR, she stated "this year, administrators continue to assert D-E's policy that we are hiring 'for diversity,' D-E has become a workplace that is hostile toward educators based solely on their immutable traits."
+In her resignation letter she stated "this year, administrators continue to assert D-E's policy that we are hiring 'for diversity,' D-E has become a workplace that is hostile toward educators based solely on their immutable traits."

-In August, approximately 50 people gathered at the American Legion in Island Pond to criticize CRT.
-Featured speakers included state Senator Russ Ingalls, who has criticized teaching about race, and Ben Morely, who started the Vermont chapter of FAIR.
-Morley encouraged the crowd to vote down school budgets, file Freedom of Information Act requests to find what teachers are teaching, and take legal action against school districts if they found "evidence of indoctrination or discrimination".
+In August, an event at the American Legion in Island Pond about CRT featured Ben Morely, who started the Vermont chapter of FAIR and encouraged the crowd to vote down school budgets, file Freedom of Information Act requests to find what teachers are teaching, and take legal action against school districts if they found "evidence of indoctrination or discrimination".
 In December, Morley announced that he was running for a seat on the Lake Region Union High School board in Orleans County, Vermont.
 Local papers in Vermont published commentaries from parents that copied, word-for-word, a template letter from FAIR.

-In September, conservative speakers at a Springfield forum about CRT denounced diversity education curriculums ahead of a school district discussion about the use of diversity, equity, and inclusion education in Springfield schools.
+In September, conservative speakers at a Springfield forum about CRT denounced diversity education curricula ahead of a school district discussion about the use of DEI education in Springfield schools.
 Gregory Thayer, the founder of Vermonters for Vermont, objected to the term "equity" and advocated for the curricular approach outlined by FAIR.

 In May 2022, FAIR wrote a letter to the Superintendent of Evanston/Skokie School District 65, Devon Horton, claiming that lessons teach young children that people are in danger because of whiteness, that racism is exclusively associated with whiteness, and that it claims without qualification that white people have more opportunities than "non-white" people.

-In June, the University of California shelved a draft for a proposal that would add a semester of ethnic studies as a requirement for admission to UC.
-The new requirement would substitute for an elective or be the focus of an English or history course and not an additional course.
-FAIR wrote a letter opposing the policy, claiming it would lead to content that is highly political and ideological.
-The letter asserted that the proposed model promotes "divisive and radical ideas that pressure students to become activists to foment a political revolution".
+In June, the University of California shelved a draft for a proposal that would add a semester of ethnic studies as a requirement for admission.
+FAIR wrote a letter opposing the policy, claiming it would lead to content that is highly political and ideological and promotes "divisive and radical ideas that pressure students to become activists to foment a political revolution".